stevage/map-gl-utils/README.md

     lineCap: 'round',
     minzoom: 11
 });

 map.U.addCircle('mycircles', 'mysource', { circleStrokeColor: 'red' });
 // Also addFill, addFillExtrusion, addRaster, addVideo, addSymbol, addHillshade, addHeatmap

-// You can sneakily create a datasource (with the same id), by passing in...
-// ...a URL to a GeoJSON
-map.U.addLine('mylayer', 'my.geojson');

-// ... a GeoJSON as a data structure const geojson = { type: 'Feature', ... };
-map.U.addLine('mylayer', geojson);

-// ...or a vector tile source hosted on Mapbox. map.U.addLine('mylayer', 'mapbox://myuser.aoeuaoeu12341234');

 // and of course add the layer "before" another layer if needed: map.U.addLine('mylayer', 'mysource', { lineColor: 'red' }, 'toplayer');

 // removeLayer() doesn't throw errors if the layers don't exist map.U.removeLayer(['towns','town-labels']);
 ```

 ### Adding and removing sources